iTwin/stratakit/README.md

 ## Contributing

 Are you interested in helping kiwi grow and expand?
 You can submit feature requests or bugs by creating [issues](https://github.com/iTwin/kiwi/issues).

-Please read our [CONTRIBUTING.md](https://github.com/iTwin/kiwi/blob/main/CONTRIBUTING.md) for more information.
+If you're interesting in contributing code, please read [`CONTRIBUTING.md`](https://github.com/iTwin/kiwi/blob/main/CONTRIBUTING.md) for more information.